Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Stress

-• History of colon surgery.
+• History of colon surgery

 • Don't ignore the urge to pass stool.

-• Drink plenty of water.
+• Stay hydrated by drinking plenty of water.

 • Create a regular schedule for bowel movements.